PCGamingWiki: History

-On 11 April 2012, Andrew attempted to Kickstart the PCGamingWiki with a goal of $60,000.
+On 11 April 2012, Tsai attempted to Kickstart the PCGamingWiki with a goal of $60,000.
 The project ended on 12 May 2012, failing to complete its goal and only earning $2,736.
-On 19 December 2012 the project was started, this time with a goal of £500.
+On 19 December 2012 the project was put on Kickstarter again, this time with a goal of £500.
 This was much more successful, ending on 20 January 2013 with more than 400% funding.

 On 24 December 2012, the PCGamingWiki forums were created with help from user JRWR.
 The forums are used to discuss articles, improvements, fix problems, and report bugs.
 As of March 2014, there have been 3374 posts to the forums.

 On 26 March 2013, Andrew Tsai announced a new section of the PCGamingWiki network entitled The Port Report.
 The Port Report would function in a similar way to the, then recently defunct, Port Authority section of GameSpy.
 The Port Report would focus on video games ported from video game console to PC, and judge them based on their technical prowess, rather than story or gameplay.
 Based on similar concepts from the wiki, The Port Report allows anyone to submit articles for publishing.

 On 29 November 2014, a Patreon funding campaign with the goal of supporting the website was launched.

 In April 2020, the wiki launched new categories to track a game's monetisation model, including the types of microtransactions present.